What the new RooFit can do for your analysis: Improving the Usability of

 \subsection{Recovery from Evaluation Errors}

 When \RooFit evaluates a mathematical model, it relies on the fact that all model parameters are within the domains of the functions involved.
 If this assumption is violated, computations might yield the value \texttt{NaN}\footnote{``Not a Number''.
 For a Gaussian distribution, for example, this happens when setting the parameter $\sigma \leq 0$.}.
-In \ROOT 6.24, \RooFit will warn users if they set up parameters that might violate the domain of a function, but not all cases can be detected.
+Starting from \ROOT 6.24, \RooFit will warn users if they set up parameters that might violate the domain of a function.
+Not all invalid parameters can be prevented by checking parameter limits, though.
 If the minimiser chooses a set of parameters that violates the domain of a function, the model cannot be evaluated, and no gradient can be computed to continue the minimisation.
 The minimiser will try to change each parameter, but it may only slowly, sometimes never, find a set of valid parameters to continue the minimisation.

-In \ROOT 6.24, some of these fit failures can be avoided. \RooFit can pass information to the minimiser by packing it into the mantissa of a \texttt{NaN}.
+Starting from \ROOT 6.24, some of these fit failures can be avoided. \RooFit can pass information to the minimiser by packing it into the mantissa of a \texttt{NaN}.
 If, for example, a \PDF evaluates to a negative value, which is disallowed, the magnitude of the undershoot is packed into a \texttt{NaN}.
 Since IEEE-compliant floating-point operations leave the mantissa unaffected, this information can propagate through all computations.
 Before the log-likelihood is passed to the minimiser, this information is unpacked and the magnitudes of all violations are summed.
 This is converted into a penalty term, which is passed to the minimiser.
 From the magnitude of the penalty term, the minimiser can compute a gradient, and use it to step away from disallowed parameters.
 Notoriously unstable \PDFs such as \texttt{RooPolynomial}\footnote{Since polynomials of uneven order inevitably evaluate to negative values if $x$ is large or small enough, very careful tuning of model parameters is required to keep the polynomial positive across the fit range of the observable.} were found to fit to data much faster, and fits that would previously fail were found to converge more reliably.